Entrepreneurship in the Service of Art and Culture

 Ricordi was founded in 1808 through the initiative of Giovanni Ricordi, a Milanese violinist and music copyist who recognised the potential of a modern music publishing enterprise.

-This innovation responded to the growing market of amateur musicians, enabling singers and enthusiasts to purchase complete operas in reduced score, while full orchestral materials remained the property of the publisher and were hired out to theatres for performance.
-This dual strategy — the sale of scores to private individuals and the rental of orchestral parts to theatres — laid the foundations for Ricordi’s entrepreneurial success.
+This structure made it possible to combine the management of performance materials for the theatre with an editorial production aimed at the domestic music market.
+In particular, the circulation of vocal scores for voice and piano responded to the growing audience of amateur musicians, allowing singers and enthusiasts to purchase and perform operas in reduced form, while the full orchestral scores remained the property of the publisher and were rented to theatres for performance.
+This dual strategy—the sale of printed scores to private customers and the rental of orchestral materials to theatrical enterprises—became one of the foundations of Casa Ricordi’s entrepreneurial success.

 Over the following decades, the company expanded, evolving from a small craft workshop into a fully fledged cultural industry.
 Giovanni Ricordi also played a formative role in training engravers and printers.
 Working with figures such as the Turin-based engraver Felice Festa, he helped establish an Italian tradition in the art of music engraving, creating a specialised school of skilled artisans.